mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 >AB Day (Friday): periods 1-8 (skinny length)

 As referenced in the [certification scenario for class period](sandbox_cert_e_mccc.md#resource-classperiod), class periods should be named uniquely enough to fit your scheduling needs, and each one should only have one set of meeting times.
 And as described in the [section scenario](sandbox_cert_e_mccc.md#resource-section), a 1:M relationship between section and class periods is allowed.
 Therefore, the following partial JSON examples for class periods and a single section detail how a modified block schedule could work for a single class that meets all days of the week.
 (You may need more or less detail in the names used to identify individual elements uniquely.)

+_Please note: MCCC does not **require** data replicating the complex schedules in place at many schools.
+If a single simplified & representative schedule can be set up and used for reporting to MCCC, that is acceptable - as long as it accurately communicates the **time of day** instruction is provided for the course._

 ### Class Periods
 Notice the naming of the class periods and their meeting times.